The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 • For a study tool: Pitch to honors societies: “Group licenses for your members at 50% off”

-• For a travel brand: Pitch to student government: “Spring break group trips with president bonus”
+• For a travel brand: Pitch to student government: “Spring break group trips with a president bonus”

 1. In-Dorm/In-Class Demonstrations